jareer12/comx/README.md

 ## Building From Source

 Clone this repository and run the `./scripts/build.sh` file, do not use `sudo` as it might not work.
-If an error is thrown anyways run `sudo chmod -R 777 ./*`
+If an error is thrown anyways, run `sudo chmod -R 777 ./*`